dmy3k/gnome-adaptive-brightness/README.md

 GNOME Shell extension that automatically adjusts your screen brightness based on ambient light conditions, helping to reduce eye strain and save energy.
 It also includes an optional keyboard backlight service that runs automatically based on ambient light.

+**Note: This extension requires GNOME Shell 49 or newer.** It uses the new BrightnessManager API introduced in GNOME 49 for improved brightness control.

 # Background

 GNOME includes "Automatic Screen Brightness" feature, under Settings -> Power -> Power Saving.